THE BASKETBALL NETWORK

 This system is used by the majority of tier 1 sports in Australia including AFL and Rugby League and within basketball 80% of associations and clubs use the system.
 The program has seen and will continue to see, significant investment by Basketball Australia and SportsTG.

 Basketball Tasmania is a not-for-profit organisation which operates on a budget sustained by player registrations, CAM/Association/Affiliate membership fees, running events and Sport and Recreation Tasmania grants and commercial partnerships.
 To find out more about registrations please click below.

 This area is for Constituent Association Members, Clubs, Affiliates and Associations who need to find in one place all the information they need to help on and off court.

 The Basketball Tasmania calendar preparation involves CAMs, Clubs, Associations and Affiliates input through applying for events.
 These applications are reviewed by the Board of Management and then allocated.

-The 2020 Basketball Tasmania can be viewed here
+The 2020 Basketball Tasmania calendar can be viewed here.